chubbymaggie/fossa-docs/src/md/integrating-code/git.md

 ## Branches & Tags

-FOSSA is aware of all branches and tags in a git project
+FOSSA is aware of all branches and tags in a git project.

 By default, FOSSA will only track your **Default Branch** for per-commit updates/analysis.
 You can track an unlimited number of branches/tags if you need to, for instance, track multiple releases on multiple targets/platforms.